chriscz/sphinxcontrib-websnap/README.rst

 has an unstable API.

-I take no liability for messing up your Sphinx documentation, consuming your internet or breaking your computer.
+I take no liability for messing up your Sphinx documentation, consuming your internet cap or breaking your computer.

 Installation
 ------------
+Currently only supports Python 3.
+Only tested on Python 3.5

 ::